 Some people may have physical reasons for preferring to sleep on the couch.
 For example, those with chronic neck pain may find the armrest provides additional neck support throughout the night.

-There are other advantages to having the head and neck elevated while you sleep.
-For example, those with sleep apnea may find it helps to keep their airway open, or even if you just have a heavy cold, you might find it easier to breathe in this position.
+Elevating the head and neck while you sleep has other advantages.
+For instance, if you have sleep apnea, it may help to keep your airway open.
+If you just have a heavy cold, you might find it easier to breathe in this position.
 Gastroesophageal reflux disease (GERD) symptoms can also be alleviated by keeping the head raised while sleeping.

 Environmental Reasons